Select a language

 What are cloud applications?

-Simply put, a cloud application is software that users access primarily through the internet, meaning at least some of it is managed by a server, not the user’s local machine.
 This basic definition doesn’t fully describe how cloud applications have reshaped markets and business models, though.
 If designed well, cloud applications can offer a user experience like a program installed entirely on a local machine, but with reduced resource needs, more convenient updating, and the ability to access functionality across different devices.

 New cloud applications can become key sources of revenue, and cause disruptive shifts to markets and business models.
 Gartner forecasts $110.5 billion revenue from worldwide cloud services in 2020, and additionally forecasts a rise to $143.7 billion by 2022.